The Year Without Summer

 Constantinople, Summer 536 CE

 Procopius stood at his writing desk near an open window, squinting at the parchment before him.
 Something was wrong with the light.
-For months now, the sun had appeared as if veiled by a perpetual haze, casting an eerie, muted glow across the imperial capital.
+For months now, the sun had appeared veiled by a perpetual haze, casting a muted, eerie glow across the imperial capital.
 The renowned historian dipped his quill and recorded what he observed:

 "The sun gave forth its light without brightness, like the moon, during this whole year, and it seemed exceedingly like the sun in eclipse, for the beams it shed were not clear."

 From Britannia to Mesopotamia, Romans looked up at the same dim sun and felt the same unseasonable chill.
-In the countryside, farmers watched helplessly as frost killed their wheat and vegetables months before the harvest season.
+Farmers watched helplessly as frost killed their wheat and vegetables months before harvest.
 Grape vines withered on their trellises.
 Olive trees produced little fruit.
 The Mediterranean world, long accustomed to predictable growing seasons, was plunging into an agricultural nightmare.

 Historical Context: An Empire Already Strained